 - Hyperactivity (less obvious): More likely to show restlessness (e.g., fidgeting, tapping) rather than running or climbing excessively.

-- Impulsivity: Speaking without thinking, interrupting conversations, emotional outbursts.
+- Impulsivity: Speaking without thinking, interrupting conversations, and emotional outbursts.

 - Emotional Dysregulation: Intense emotions, mood swings, difficulty managing frustration.